‘He Was the Godfather’: R. Kelly Faces a Reckoning in Court

 Kelly, 54, charges a slew of federal charges in New York, including racketeering based on sexual exploitation of children, kidnapping, forced labor, and violations of the Mann Act, which barred the transport of people across state lines for sex.
 Prosecutors allege that for decades, the disgraced R&B singer led a criminal enterprise consisting of bodyguards, drivers, and other employees to “prey upon women and teenagers” for his own sexual gratification.

-The Brooklyn charges allege abuse against at least five women and girls.
+The Brooklyn charges allege abuse against at least six women and girls.
 Among them, prosecutors say, is at least one then-minor who contracted herpes from the singer after he knowingly exposed her to the disease.

 “Kelly issued rules that many of his sexual partners were required to follow, including that the women and girls were to call him ‘Daddy’; they were not permitted to leave their rooms to eat or visit the bathroom without receiving his permission; they were required to wear baggy clothing when not accompanying Kelly to an event; and they were directed to keep their heads down and not look at other men,” prosecutors said in a 2019 announcement of the charges against the singer.
 “Kelly also isolated the women and girls from their friends and family, and made them dependent on him for their financial well-being.”